Application to the ITD Program will open in March 2019.

 The final step of the admission process involves the selection of 20 candidates for the ITD Program.

 The ITD Selection Committee bases the final selection of candidates mainly on a combination of Prior Learning Assessment, the Assessment of Fundamental Knowledge exam results, and English language ability as determined by the interview.
-Offers of admission are sent in early October for the program that will begin the following year in May.
+Offers of admission are sent out in early October.

-Upon acceptance to the Schulich Dentistry Internationally Trained Dentists (ITD) Program, a credential evaluation of your degree/diploma (either a Document-by-Document, or Course-by-Course evaluation (recommended)) must be obtained through World Education Services (WES).
+Upon acceptance to the Schulich Dentistry Internationally Trained Dentists (ITD) Program, a credential evaluation of your degree/diploma (a Course-by-Course evaluation) must be obtained through World Education Services (WES).

-The WES evaluation must be completed prior to the start of the program.
+The WES evaluation must be completed prior to starting the program.
 Please begin this process as soon as possible to avoid any delays.
 See the World Education Services (WES) website or call: 1.416.972.0070 (CAN only) for application procedures.
 If candidates are unable to have credentials validated to the satisfaction of the Schulich School of Medicine & Dentistry, the offer of admission will be withdrawn.

 The decision of the Internationally Trained Dentists Selection Committee at Schulich Dentistry concerning admission to the Internationally Trained Dentists Program is final.
 No appeal process is available.